This route is brought to you by Kasia Michalik. She was born in Poland, has lived in Chicago, then moved to Arizona where she lives now.

 There is also a gas station once you are out of the gravel section (around mile 30 near Spring Valley) that you can have a tasty popsicle and refill waters again.

-Karisa was born in Poland, moved to Chicago, then came to hot hot Arizona to study journalism.
-She has two kids who take up much of her time, but she likes to spend her free time outdoors with friends and family, biking and planning their next adventures.
+Kasia was born in Poland, moved to Chicago, then came to hot hot Arizona to study journalism.
+She has two sons and a bonus daughter who take up much of her time.
+They enjoy biking and camping together as a family.
+When she has free time she heads outdoors with friends and family, biking and planning their next adventures.
+She challenges herself every year to find new routes and explore new places.
 "I look forward to sharing these adventures with you and I hope you love them and share them too!"